Advertisement

 Treatment with CALQUENCE should be initiated and supervised by a physician experienced in the use of anticancer therapies.

-CLL/SLL: The recommended dose of CALQUENCE for the treatment of CLL/SLL is 100 mg (1 capsule) twice daily, either as monotherapy or in combination with obinutuzumab.
-Refer to the obinutuzumab prescribing information for recommended obinutuzumab dosing information.
-(For details of the combination regimen, see Pharmacology: Pharmacodynamics under Actions.)
+CLL/SLL: The recommended dose of CALQUENCE for the treatment of CLL/SLL is 100 mg (1 tablet) twice daily, either as monotherapy or in combination.
+Refer to the prescribing information of each of the combination medicinal products for recommended dosing information (for details of the combination regimen, see Pharmacology: Pharmacodynamics under Actions).

-Dose Adjustments: Adverse Reactions: Recommended dose modifications of CALQUENCE for Grade ≥3 adverse reactions are provided in Table 9.
+Dose Adjustments: Adverse Reactions: Recommended dose modifications of CALQUENCE for Grade ≥3 adverse reactions in patients receiving CALQUENCE monotherapy and CALQUENCE in combination with obinutuzumab or in combination with venetoclax with or without obinutuzumab are provided in Table 13.

 Temporarily interrupt CALQUENCE to manage a Grade ≥3 non-haematological treatment-related adverse reaction, Grade 3 thrombocytopenia with significant bleeding, Grade 4 thrombocytopenia, or Grade 4 neutropenia lasting longer than 7 days.
-Upon resolution of the adverse reaction to Grade 1 or baseline (recovery), restart CALQUENCE as recommended in Table 9.
-(See Tables 9 and 10.)
+Upon resolution of the adverse reaction to Grade 1 or baseline (recovery), restart CALQUENCE as recommended in Table 13.
+(See Table 13.)

 Click on icon to see table/diagram/image